s-nepal/PID_Controller/Reflections.md

 - Once the value of P is settled, increase the value of D until the oscillations subside.
 Stop increasing D when further increases do not contribute toward mitigating the oscillations.
 - Once the value of P and D are settled, increase the value of I so that the vehicle follows the center line as closely as possible.

 Using this algorithm, the values of P, I, and D arrived at were 0.25, 0.001, and 0.01.
 The throttle was kept constant at 0.5.
 No feedback was provided for the throttle.
+The simulator was used with the 800x600 resolution and the fastest graphics quality.